MCL Tear Rehab in Labadie, MO

 - Accidents: Automobile collisions or falls that impact the knee directly can lead to MCL tears.

-- Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
-Imbalances between the quadriceps and hamstrings may destabilize the knee, adding strain to the MCL.
+- Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength raises the risk of MCL tears by overloading the ligament.
+Muscle imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.

-- Inadequate Warm-Up or Flexibility: Neglecting warm-up exercises before physical exertion renders the MCL less ready to handle abrupt movements.
-Stiff knee muscles can raise the risk of MCL overstretching during activities.
+- Inadequate Warm-Up or Flexibility: Neglecting warm-up exercises before physical exertion makes the MCL less prepared for sudden movements.
+Inflexible knee muscles heighten the chance of MCL overstretching during physical activities.

 Symptoms of an MCL Tear